The amount of time it takes for a web page to load fully on your screen is known as the Page Speed.

 3 main factors to assess the Page Speed:

 - First meaningful text

-- Full loaded page: As it is clear from the name, it is the time taken for a page to load fully.
-This includes all the elements on the page like text, images, vidoes, animations, etc.
+As it is clear from the name, it is the time taken for a page to load fully.
+This includes all the elements on the page like text, images, videos, animations, etc.

 The page will only load fast when all its elements, in together, can load fast.